 A list of the 10 best and worst 30 day readmission rates, ranked by percentage readmitted within 30 days, for large, medium and small hospitals.
 Sources: Centers for Medicare & Medicaid Services, Hospital Compare, July 1, 2011 to June 30, 2012.
 Published Nov.
 10, 2014. p.
 30.

-A total of 2,610 U.S. hospitals will see their Medicare payments docked in fiscal 2015 for having excessive numbers of patients return to their facilities within 30 days of discharge.
+A total of 2,610 hospitals in the U.S. will see their Medicare payments docked in fiscal 2015 for having excessive numbers of patients return to the hospital within 30 days of discharge.
+This is third year the CMS has instituted the penalties in an effort to promote better outcomes in the nation's...